 A further way of helping us get our heads around this section of the course was the next part of the session.
 This felt more like a basic education about depression, to help people recognise the territory of the illness and to see it as a whole.
 We were given a list of negative automatic thoughts that often appear in depressed people.
-I can only find an example of this online that links directly to CBT - but it was this sort of thing.
 Some of the examples that I recognised were;

 - ‘I feel I’m no good’

 - ‘My life is not going the way I want it to’